 - 1 cup Brazil nuts chopped roughly – anti-inflammatory goodness

-- 1 1/2 cups rolled oats – nervine balance
+- 1 1/2 cups rolled oats – calming nervine balance

-- Chocolate chips, dried fruit, nuts, banana chips, vanilla – for comfort
+- Throw in some chocolate chips, dried fruit, nuts, banana chips, vanilla – for comfort

 - Toast your oats for 10-15 minutes

-- Throw Brazil nuts (and any other goodies like chocolate, fruit or vanilla) into a processor until you have the consistency you want
+- Add Brazil nuts (and any other goodies like chocolate, fruit or vanilla) into a processor until you have the consistency you want

 - Combine oats and nuts together in a bowl

 - Warm honey (or molasses) and nut butter in a small saucepan over low heat.
 Pour this over the oat mixture and stir it all together.